UCL/rsd-engineeringcourse/README.md

 # Contributing to this repository

+This site has been created using the static site generator Jekyll with the [indigo-jekyll](https://github.com/UCL-ARC/indigo-jekyll) template and it's deployed on github-pages.
-This repository contains the course notes as Jupyter notebooks converted into `py:percent` format.
+It contains the course notes as Jupyter notebooks converted into `py:percent` format.
 This allows to edit the files as plain text as well as jupyter notebooks.
 To edit them as jupyter notebooks you'll need to have installed jupytext and open the `ipynb.py` files as notebooks via right-click and select "open with" and "notebook" on the Jupyter file browser.

 ⚠ Do not run `make` locally on your computer! ⚠